 Here at Just Homemaking, it is one of our top priorities to encourage moms to live intentionally to teach kids about Jesus.
 What an amazing opportunity to do this on Christmas, Jesus’ birthday!

 Schedule time this Christmas Day to help kids remember how Jesus came into this world, and why He came to be with us.
-Join us with this simple family devotion for Christmas, and grow together in faith this year.
+Read our Christmas Day Devotional for Families and grow together in faith this season.

-Read through our Christmas Family Devotion below or download the Free Printable version at the bottom of the post.
+Read through our Christmas Day Devotional for Families below or download the Printable version at the bottom of the post.

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.
 In him was life, and that life was the light of all mankind.
 The light shines in the darkness, and the darkness has not overcome it.”